christophhart/hise_documentation/Tutorial3.md

 ## 1. Modulators

 Modulators create a signal from `0 ...
-1` which can be used to dynamically change parameters of a HISE patch (the range will be converted depending on the modulation target).
+1` which can be used to dynamically change the parameters of a HISE patch (the range will be converted depending on the modulation target).
 They are a key feature to add dynamic behaviour to a sampled instrument so let's start with that.

 > If you want to know more about the three main modulation types, check out this chapter of the manual.